jrnl-org/jrnl/docs/usage.md

 ### Using Tags ###

 `jrnl` supports tags.
-Note that because `#` is a reserved character, the default tag symbol is `@`.
+The default tag symbol is `@` (largely because `#` is a reserved character).
 You can specify your own tag symbol in the configuration file.
-There is no limit to how many tags you can use in an entry.
-To use tags, simply preface the desired tag with the symbol:
+To use tags, preface the desired tag with the symbol:

 ```sh
 jrnl Had a wonderful day at the @beach with @Tom and @Anna.